vendia/blog/releases/2022-11-25-releasenotes.md

   ]
 }
 ```
-# Believe in Real Time Data Sharing?
+# Believe in Real-Time Data Sharing?

-Vendia will continue to lead the data sharing and blockchain infrastructure field.
-[Get started for free](https://www.vendia.com/pricing) to see how data sharing can empower your business.
+Vendia leads the way in data sharing and business blockchains.
+[Get started for free](https://www.vendia.com/pricing) to see how Vendia can power your business..